vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 "YOUR_VEGA_HOME_PATH"/config/node/config.toml
 ```

+:::note Setting up validator node
-:::note For more information about setting up a validator node, see the [validator node setup guide](setup-validator.md).
+For more information about setting up a validator node, see the [validator node setup guide](setup-validator.md).
 :::

 ### Data node configuration